 Marlysa balances clinical research and practice with education, speaking and writing.

-She teaches as part of yoga therapy programs at Kripalu and the School of Embodied Yoga Therapy.
-She created many of the courses and previously taught in Yoga Therapy and Integrative Health Sciences at Maryland University of Integrative Health.
+She teaches as part of yoga therapy programs at Kripalu, Optimal State, and the School of Embodied Yoga Therapy.
+She previously created many of the courses and taught in Yoga Therapy and Integrative Health Sciences at Maryland University of Integrative Health.
 She holds an adjunct position at Emory University, where she teaches the integration of yoga and mindfulness into physical therapy practice in the DPT program.